 Duck Itch, or schistosome cercarial dermatitis is a reaction that some people get when parasitic flatworms penetrate the skin.

-The primary definitive host in New Zealand is the New Zealand Scaup, Aythya novaeseelandiae.
+The primary definitive host in New Zealand is the New Zealand Scaup, (a small black duck) Aythya novaeseelandiae.

 Where these waterfowl are found, there will be Duck Itch.
 Other waterfowl are infected as well.

-They each follow different paths in the Scaup.
+The two avian schistosomes each follow different paths in the scaup (duck).

 Trichobilharzia longicauda cercariae penetrate the bird’s skin, become schistosomules, enter the blood vessels, and travel to the heart, lungs, and the liver.

 They become adult male or female worms and mate in the blood vessels of the liver and mesentery.
 The female migrates in the blood vessels to the intestine to deposit embryonated eggs which pass out of the bird with faeces.
 Upon reaching the water the eggs hatch to release a single miracidium, which searches for a snail.

 Trichobilharzia regenti cercariae penetrate the bird’s skin, become schistosomules, enter the peripheral nerves and travel to the central nervous system and the brain.
 They become adult in the meninges and then migrate to the nasal tissue where embryonated eggs are deposited.
 When the bird puts its bill in the water, the eggs hatch and the miracidia then search for their snail host.
 This parasite, only recently found in New Zealand, is neuropathogenic and has been shown experimentally to cause paralysis in ducks and in mice.

 The development of each of these parasites in the host snail is identical.